awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

 ## CloudWatch Agent Configuration File: Metrics Section<a name="CloudWatch-Agent-Configuration-File-Metricssection"></a>

 On servers running either Linux or Windows Server, the **metrics** section includes the following fields:
 + **namespace** – Optional\.
 The namespace to use for the metrics collected by the agent\.
 The default is `CWAgent`\.
 + **append\_dimensions** – Optional\.
 Adds Amazon EC2 metric dimensions to all metrics collected by the agent\.
 For each dimension, you must specify a key\-value pair, where the key matches an Amazon EC2 dimension: `ImageID:image-id`, `InstanceId:instance-id`, `InstanceType:instance-type`, or `AutoScalingGroupName:AutoScaling-group-name`\.

+  If you specify a value that depends on Amazon EC2 metadata, and you use proxies, you must make sure that the server can access the endpoint for Amazon EC2\.
+For more information about these endpoints, see [Amazon Elastic Compute Cloud \(Amazon EC2\)](http://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region) in the *Amazon Web Services General Reference*\.
 + **aggregation\_dimensions** – Specifies the dimensions on which collected metrics are to be aggregated\.
 For example, if you roll up metrics on the `AutoScalingGroupName` dimension, the metrics from all instances in each Auto Scaling group are aggregated and can be viewed as a whole\.

   You can roll up metrics along single or multiple dimensions\.
 For example, specifying `[["InstanceId"], ["InstanceType"], ["InstanceId","InstanceType"]]` aggregates metrics for Instance ID singly, Instance Type singly, and for the combination of the two dimensions\.

   You can also specify `[]` to roll up all metrics into one collection, disregarding all dimensions\.
 + **metrics\_collected** – Required\.
 Specifies which metrics are to be collected\.
 This section includes several subsections\.

   The contents of the `metrics_collected` section depend on whether this configuration file is for a server running Linux or Windows Server\.